 Tonal vs. Modal Music

-Michael Vincent Waller’s music is modal rather than tonal, i.e., it uses modes such as Aeolian, Dorian, Phrygian, Ionian modes, etc., as well as pentatonic elements, sometimes (rarely) also with tonal segments in major on minor modes.
+In his compositions, Michael Vincent Waller is modal rather than tonal, i.e., it uses modes such as Aeolian, Dorian, Phrygian, Ionian modes, etc., as well as pentatonic elements, sometimes (rarely) also with tonal segments in major on minor modes.
 From that alone, Michael’s music also feels / appears to be rooted in medieval (modal and melodic) principles.
 Most of today’s listeners will not notice that, because medieval music is rarely ever heard these days.
 Music from that time does not have a market even within the classical music scene, and is hardly accessible at all to the ordinary listener.

 There is a reason for the absence of medieval music, though: such music is radically different from what we all hear all day today.
 So different that I concede: it would probably take a conscious effort for many listeners not to walk away / switch off instantly when confronted with medieval music.